zealtv/zeal-co-hugo/content/projects/slingshot/index.md

 ---
 {{< youtube FaqRa3x7JJQ >}}

 Over 2020 and 2021 I found myself, like many others, displaced.
 Akin to music, one change is often paired with another.
-So there  I found myself, living in another state clocking up a good number of hours on the baritone ukulele.
+So there  I found myself, living in another state, clocking up a good number of hours on the baritone ukulele.

-It is a very limited instrument.
+It is a very limited instrument that resists extended technique.
 Even with percussive taps, and articulations, harmonics are generally weak on the nylon strings.
 But, to paraphrase myself, limitations are the sugar-free energy drink of creativity.

 Being such a comfortable instrument, it lends itself well to absent-minded improvisation - a kind of musical automatic writing.
-Around the time of the January 6t insurrection, I captured my musical response to the news unfolding in realtime.
-A recording I then titled "Duet for Baritione Ukulele and the Passing of Time"
+Around the time of the January 6th insurrection, I captured my musical response to the news unfolding in realtime.
+A recording I then titled "Duet for Baritione Ukulele and the Passing of Time".

 {{<youtube 9c43Empqcgc>}}